sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 ![alt text](https://github.com/sarasgambato/Research_Track_1/blob/main/Assignment%201/images/flowchart.drawio.png)

 As we can see, the robot keeps driving around the arena looking for silver tokens thanks to the `while(1)` loop.
 Then a series of `if` statements follow in this order:
-1) is a golden token detected?
+1) Is a golden token detected?
 If yes, turn left or right untill the robot cannot detect golden tokens anymore; if not, go to the next `if` statement.
-2) is a silver token detected?
+2) Is a silver token detected?
 If not, drive forward and keep looking for it; if yes, go to the next `if` statement.
-3) if a silver token is detected, inside the `find_silver_token()` function there is another control on the golden tokens via the function `golden_between(dist, rot_y)`, with which we check if the detected silver token can be reached safely without hitting the walls: if not, the robot keeps driving; if yes, the robot executes the grab routine, which is descripted in the section [The Grabber](#the-grabber), relatively to the function `grab_silver_token(dist, rot_y)`.
+3) If a silver token is detected, inside the `find_silver_token()` function there is another control on the golden tokens via the function `golden_between(dist, rot_y)`, with which we check if the detected silver token can be reached safely without hitting the walls: if not, the robot keeps driving; if yes, the robot executes the grab routine, which is descripted in the section [The Grabber](#the-grabber), relatively to the function `grab_silver_token(dist, rot_y)`.

+## Conlusions ##
+### My difficulties ###
+Then main difficulties I encountered were:
+* making the robot turn in a proper way when being too close to a wall;
+* avoiding considering the silver tokens which would make the robot collide with the wall while trying to grab them.
+The first problem was solved by creating a loop in the main function which states that the robot must turn until it does not detect golden token anymore.
+The second problem was solved by setting the threshold to look for silver tokens at 1.5 and by creating the function `gold_between()`, descripted above.

+### Possible improvements ###
+Given that the threshold to look for silver tokens is pretty low,

 [sr-api]: https://studentrobotics.org/docs/programming/sr/